Skip to main content

 The process of setting up network connectivity depends on whether you are using other global routers:

 1. Connect networks and subnets to the global router to each VLAN and project whose products and services are to be aggregated.
-For VMware-based clouds You can only add networks and subnets via technical support.
+For VMware-based cloud you can add networks and subnets only through technical support.

 2. Write routes on the devices.